 Looked at on their own merits, these bonds don’t offer a particularly compelling value, but the issues due through 2025 are arguably nearly as safe as any government bonds.
-Apple has a massive cash hoard, low debt for its size (despite the $55 billion plus in current bond debt), and plenty of cash flow available to cover its interest payments.
+Apple has a massive cash hoard and low debt for its size, despite the almost $100 billion in current debt, and plenty of cash flow available to cover its interest payments.

 At the same time, however, Apple bonds trade with very low yield spreads over comparable U.S. Treasuries.
-While this is a sign of the company’s creditworthiness, it also means that the bonds have a high degree of interest-rate sensitivity.
+While this supports the company’s creditworthiness, it also means that the bonds have a high degree of interest-rate sensitivity.

-Apple’s longer-term bonds, due in 2043 and 2044, may as safe as the shorter-term issues, but here the question of the company’s product mix comes into question.
+Apple’s longer-term bonds, due in 2043 and 2044, may be as safe as the shorter-term issues, but now the company’s product mix comes into question.
 Thirty years from now, Apple’s current products will be obsolete, much as the Sony Walkman is today.
-The difference, in this case, is that Apple doesn’t has a narrow width of product lines than did Sony in its heyday.
+In this case, though, Apple doesn’t have as narrow a set of product lines as Sony did in its heyday.

 AAPL Stock Vs. Apple Bonds

-This brings us back to the issue of whether Apple stock or Apple bonds are the better buy.
-An investor who bought Apple’s 10-year note at the end of April would have received a yield to maturity of 3.5%, while a stock investor would be in line for a dividend yield of 2.3%.
-(Keep in mind, both numbers change every day with price fluctuations.
+Regarding the issue of whether Apple stock or Apple bonds make the better buy, an investor who bought Apple’s 10-year note at the end of April would have received a yield to maturity of 3.5 percent, while a stock investor would achieve a dividend yield of 2.3 percent.

 A Final Cautionary Word